jayeshshimpi110920/DevSecOps/README.md

 Flow chart to learn about DevOps :

-1) Basic understanding of DevOps -
- - what is DevOps
- - CI/CD
- - Automation
+## Step 1: Understand the Basics of DevOps

+Before diving into tools and technologies, it’s crucial to understand what DevOps is and why it's used in modern software development.
+DevOps is a culture and set of practices that aim to improve collaboration between development (Dev) and operations (Ops) teams.

+### What is DevOps?
- - collaboration between devlopment and operation teams.
+- Understand the **DevOps culture**: Continuous integration, continuous deployment (CI/CD), automation, and collaboration between development and operations teams.
- - DevOps Prineciple - Communication , collaboration, integration and automation
+- **DevOps principles**: Communication, collaboration, integration, and automation.
- - DevOps lifeCycle - Plan, code,Build,test , relese,deploy,operate and monitor
+- Learn about the **DevOps lifecycle**: Plan, Code, Build, Test, Release, Deploy, Operate, and Monitor.

+### Key Concepts:
+- **CI/CD**: Continuous Integration, Continuous Delivery/Deployment.
- - Version control : Git and github / Gitlab/bitbucket
+- **Version Control**: Git and GitHub/GitLab/Bitbucket.
+- **Infrastructure as Code (IaC)**.
+- **Automated Testing**.
- - Microservices and how they relate to devops
+- **Microservices** and how they relate to DevOps.
+- **Monitoring and Logging**.
+---

+## Step 2: Learn Version Control (Git)

+Git is one of the most fundamental tools for any developer or DevOps engineer.
+Knowing how to work with Git will be essential.

+### Basic Git Commands:
+- Initialize a repository, clone a repo, commit changes, push, pull.
- - Monitoting and Logging
+- Branching and merging.

-2) Version control (git)
+- Resolving merge conflicts.
+- Using GitHub/GitLab for collaboration.
+---

-3) **Step 3: Learn the Basics of Cloud Computing**
+## Step 3: Learn the Basics of Cloud Computing

 A lot of DevOps practices involve working in the cloud, so you should have a foundational understanding of cloud computing.

-**Cloud Platforms:**
+### Cloud Platforms:
-* Start with **AWS** (Amazon Web Services) — the most widely used platform.
+- Start with **AWS** (Amazon Web Services) — the most widely used platform.
-* Learn basic services: EC2, S3, VPC, IAM, Lambda, RDS.
+- Learn basic services: EC2, S3, VPC, IAM, Lambda, RDS.
-* Optionally, explore other platforms like Azure or Google Cloud.
+- Optionally, explore other platforms like **Azure** or **Google Cloud**.

+### Key Services to Learn:
+- **Compute**: EC2, Lambda, Azure Virtual Machines.
+- **Storage**: S3, Cloud Storage, RDS.
+- **Networking**: VPC, Load Balancers, IAM (Identity and Access Management).
+---

-4) **Step 4: Learn Continuous Integration/Continuous Deployment (CI/CD)**
+## Step 4: Learn Continuous Integration/Continuous Deployment (CI/CD)

 CI/CD is one of the core DevOps practices.
 You need to understand how to automate the software development pipeline to speed up releases.

-1) CI/CD Tools:
+### CI/CD Tools:

-* Jenkins: Learn how to set up Jenkins pipelines.
+- **Jenkins**: Learn how to set up Jenkins pipelines.
-* GitLab CI or GitHub Actions: Learn how to automate CI/CD using these tools.
+- **GitLab CI** or **GitHub Actions**: Learn how to automate CI/CD using these tools.
-* CircleCI, Travis CI, and others.
+- **CircleCI**, **Travis CI**, and others.

-2) Pipeline Concepts:
+### Pipeline Concepts:

-* Automating build, test, and deploy processes.
+- Automating build, test, and deploy processes.
-* Writing pipeline configuration files (YAML).
+- Writing pipeline configuration files (YAML).
-* Integrating with version control systems like Git.
+- Integrating with version control systems like Git.

 ## Step 5: Learn Infrastructure as Code (IaC)